The Pitfalls of Expert Witness Training and Certification Programs

 The most glaring downside of expert certification programs is that the law does not formally recognize these certifications.
 In other words, the completion of such a program, in and of itself, does not automatically render an individual “certified” to become an expert and does not guarantee the admissibility of the testimony.
 Therefore, if a potential expert has little educational background or experience in a practice area, it is not wise to rely solely on their “expert certifications.”

 The institutions that bestow these certifications should also be scrutinized.
 Although there are many reputable organizations that offer such services, others may present a conflict of interest that could result in the disqualification of an expert’s testimony if it seems that the certifications are being given to less qualified individuals.
 Particularly when fees are involved, it may create the appearance that experts can “pay their way” into becoming certified.
 Likewise, an expert’s credibility is always an important issue to consider, which is why opposing counsel frequently engages in a line of questioning about the fees being paid to an expert.
-A paid certification program, particularly one from a lesser known or credible organization, may give the appearance that the expert is a “hired gun” – and should not be trusted.
+A paid certification program, particularly one from a lesser-known or credible organization, may give the appearance that the expert is a “hired gun” – and should not be trusted.

 That being said, some certification programs are held by very reputable professional societies and are similar to continuing legal education courses for lawyers.
-For example, the Association of Certified Fraud Examiners is a nationally recognized organization offers a rigorous training course on important issues in the field.
+For example, the Association of Certified Fraud Examiners is a nationally recognized organization that offers a rigorous training course on important issues in the field.
 Even for experienced experts, such courses may help keep them up-to-date and sharpen their skills.

 Expert Certification Programs: The Verdict